ErpNetDocs/tech/modules/logistics/logistics-common-module-concepts/goods-cost/original-cost-calculation/calculating-cost-for-produced-products.md

 - A validation is performed to check if the maximum quantity of the product from p.1 is bigger than or equal to the receipt total from p2.

-For more information about this validation, see <b>Receipt And Issue Balance Validation In Store Transfers</b>.
+For more information about the validation, see <b>Receipt And Issue Balance Validation In Store Transfers</b>.